Culture of Afghanistan: Religion

-Afghanistan; in addition, Judaism and Christianity have also had a presence in Afghanistan for over a millennia.
+Afghanistan; in addition, Judaism and Christianity have also had a presence in Afghanistan for over a millennium.

 Education

 Education in Afghanistan includes K-12 and higher education, which is supervised by the Ministry of Education and Ministry of Higher Education in Kabul, Afghanistan.
 There are about 10,000 schools of which 4,000 were built in the last decade.
 More than 100,000 teachers were trained and recruited in the same period.
 It was reported in 2011 that more than seven million male and female students were enrolled in schools.
 Some of the well known schools in Kabul are Habibia High School, Lycée Esteqlal, Amani High School, Aisha-i-Durani School, Ghazi High School and Rahman Baba High School.
 The Ahmad Shah Baba High School and Zarghuna Anna High School are two of the oldest schools in Kandahar.

 Since the country has one of the lowest literacy rates in the world, the United States began establishing a number of Lincoln learning centers to help with this problem and promote American culture in Afghanistan.
 They are set up to serve as programming platforms offering English language classes, library facilities, programming venues, Internet connectivity, educational and other counseling services.
 A goal of the program is to reach at least 4,000 Afghan citizens per month per location.
 The military and national police are now provided with mandatory literacy courses.
 In addition to this, Baghch-e-Simsim (based on the American Sesame Street) was launched in late 2011 to help Afghan children learn from preschool onward.
 Programs in the show "will be partly filmed in Afghanistan with the rest" lifted from other versions in Muslim countries including Egypt and Bangladesh, as well as Mexico and Russia.

 Higher education is provided by various universities throughout the country, which include the American University of Afghanistan, Kabul University, Polytechnical University of Kabul, Herat University, Balkh University, Nangarhar University, Kandahar University, Khost University, Bakhtar University, and a heap of others.
 There is also one military college, located in Kabul.
 Recently with help from UNESCO, over 1,000 women have taken the university entrance exam.
 As of 2011, about 62,000 students are enrolled in different universities around the country.